islamic-network/aladhan-api-client-php/README.md

 ```
 The $unix_timestamp is a timestamp from the day you want prayer times for.
 Valid $timezones are listed @ http://php.net/manual/en/timezones.php.
 See the Getting Co-ordinates below for getting $latitude and $longitude.
 The $method options can be seen in the Methods class.

-This will return hthe JSON output as shown on @ http://aladhan.com/rest-api#endpointTimings.
+This will return the JSON output as shown on @ http://aladhan.com/rest-api#endpointTimings.

 #### Generating prayer times for a given month:
 To get a list of prayer times for an entire month in a given year, use: